HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 ~~No one other than a Circle Lead may assign a Role or revoke a Role assignment within the Circle, unless the Circle has delegated control of Role assignments to a different Role or process.
 A Policy may further constrain Role assignments or removals.~~

-Alleen de Cirkel Leider mag toezegingen doen of intrekken binnen haar cirkel, tenzij de Cirkel die authoriteit heeft gedelegeerd aan een andere Rol of Proces.
+Alleen de Cirkel Leider mag toezegingen doen of intrekken binnen haar cirkel, tenzij de Cirkel die autoriteit heeft gedelegeerd aan een andere Rol of Proces.
 Een Beleid kan deze toezeging en/of intrekking verder beperken.

 ~~#### 1.4.2 Covering Unfilled Roles~~